josh-h/sailmq/docs/en/operation.md

 > question description: when a new consumer group start, it consumes from current offset, do not fetch oldest message.

 Solution: rocketmq's default policy is consume from latest, that is skip oldest message.
-If you want consume oldest message, you need to set `org.apache.rocketmq.client.consumer.DefaultMQPushConsumer#setConsumeFromWhere`.
+If you want consume oldest message, you need to set `consumer.org.sail.mq.client.DefaultMQPushConsumer#setConsumeFromWhere`.
 The following is three common configurations:

 - default configuration, a new consumer group consume from latest position at first startup, then consume from last time's offset at next startup, that is skip oldest message;